Queens Park and the Ontario Legislative Building

 Queens Park is a smaller uban park in Downtown Toronto and is home to the Ontario Legislative Building

-The park is largely surrounded by the the University of Toronto and actually occupies the university land with the Ontario Legislature residing under a long term lease.
+Queen's Park is largely surrounded by the the University of Toronto and actually occupies the university land with the Ontario Legislature residing under a long term lease.
 Like most legislative buildings, the Ontario Legislative Building is an ornate and intricately detailed structure.
 Construction of the current building began in 1886 with several additions being added over the years.

 Free tours are available year round on weekdays between 9 am and 4:30 pm.
 During the summer from Victoria Day until Labours Day free ½ hour tours are offered every day including weekends from 9 am until 4:30 pm.
 For more information On the Legislative Assembly of Ontario see the Official Website: Queens Park and the Ontario Legislative Building.